-Unbeknown to most visitors, Alabama has a rich musical history that encompasses everything from country and blues to rock and jazz.
 The small town of Muscle Shoals has been an unlikely hub of popular music since the 1960s, home of session musicians known as the “Swampers”.
-Take a tour of the legendary FAME Studios and the Muscle Shoals Sound Studio, where still-used vintage recording rooms and instruments have been lovingly preserved; everyone from Etta James and Aretha Franklin to Alicia Keys and the Rolling Stones has recorded here.
+Take a tour of the legendary FAME Studios and the Muscle Shoals Sound Studio, where still-used vintage recording rooms and instruments have been lovingly preserved.
+Everyone from Etta James and Aretha Franklin to Alicia Keys and the Rolling Stones has recorded here.

 Just across the Tennessee River, Florence was the birthplace of W. C. Handy, aka the “Father of the Blues” (he composed St. Louis Blues, Beale Street Blues, and many others).
-Learn about the man and his legacy at the W. C. Handy Birthplace, Museum & Library, which preserves his humble wood cabin crammed with personal memorabilia, or at the W. C. Handy Music Festival, held in Florence each summer (featuring live rock, pop, gospel, R&B and jazz).
+Learn about the man and his legacy at the W. C. Handy Birthplace, Museum & Library or at the W. C. Handy Music Festival, held in Florence each summer (featuring live rock, pop, gospel, R&B and jazz).

 Country and Western superstar Hank Williams was born in Alabama in 1923, later thrilling the nation with hits such as I’m So Lonesome I Could Cry and Lost Highway.
 Listen to his greatest hits at the Hank Williams Museum in Montgomery, where displays include Hank’s 1952 Baby Blue Cadillac, suits, boots and cowboy hats.

 And don’t forget America’s oldest Mardi Gras, celebrated in historic Mobile.
-Exuberant parades featuring decorated floats and “throws” (moonpies, beads and other gifts tossed to the crowd) take place leading up to Shrove (aka “Fat”) Tuesday, culminating with a spectacular night parade, lots of dancing, music and partying across the city.
+Exuberant parades featuring decorated floats and “throws” (moonpies, beads and other gifts tossed to the crowd) take place leading up to Shrove (aka “Fat”) Tuesday.
+It is culminating with a spectacular night parade, lots of dancing, music and partying across the city.